CHAMPIONING OUR SCHOOLS & EARLY LEARNING

 CREATING SAFE COMMUNITIES

 In addition to supporting our law enforcement professionals and emergency responders, we can make our communities safer through policy.
-Whether it is road safety, gun responsibility or combating domestic violence, it is imperative that we keep our schools, workplaces and families safe.
+Whether it is road safety, gun responsibility or increasing access to mental health services, it is imperative that we keep our schools, workplaces and families safe.

 PROTECTING OUR ENVIRONMENT